HCPSS/schoolsites-help/_posts/2014-07-15-moving-nodes.md

   <p><strong>Note: </strong>nodes can only be moved around within their "families."
 For instance, a staff node cannot go on the news page, and a news node cannot go on the link resources page.<p>
 </blockquote>

-The node will have a number associated with it (don't worry about it).
+The node will have a number associated with it (*the higher the number, the more recent the content*).
 Once it's popped up, click on the title and then select "add node."

 Remember to click on "update node" and then save once everything is in it's right place.